mbeaty-sf/webdev/projects/rmdb/exercises/exercise_04.md

 </details>

+### Allow watchlist movies to be removed

+Turns out users can't remove watchlist movies once they've been added!
+That seems not ideal.
+Go add that functionality.

 ### Add a "watch next" feature

 The UX research team comes back and says users want to pick a movie to "watch next", i.e. move to the top of their watchlist.